Meet Jordan

 2004 Bachelor of Arts in Philosophy and Political Science - SUNY at Buffalo

-I possess over 10 years of professional experience with children, adolescents, and their families.
-Prior to becoming a therapist, I taught kindergarten and 1st grade for six years in Chicago.
+• Prior to becoming a therapist, I taught kindergarten and 1st grade for six years in Chicago.
 As an educator, I emphasized developmentally appropriate instruction, inquiry-based experiential learning, content integration, and a collaborative, safe, and positive classroom environment.
 I have conducted action research on integrating play with Common Core State Standards, supervised student teachers early in their careers, and served in multiple school leadership capacities.
-Prior to living in Chicago, I served as a Fulbright English Teaching Assistant in South Korea.

-• Outside of my professional life, I’m still a nerd for all things mental health, and love to learn more about our beautiful and mind-blowing internal systems, whether that’s through a podcast on various issues like mind-gut health, boundaries, or boredom.
+• Outside of my professional life, I’m a nerd for most things, including all things mental health, and love to learn more about our beautiful and mind-blowing internal systems, whether that’s through a podcast on various issues like mind-gut health, boundaries, or boredom.
+I find it invigorating to delve into a new or familiar special interest, a few of which include birding and gardening right now.
 I’m also an avid story-chaser and enjoy reading and bingeing TV shows, losing myself in another world for a while.
-Weekends usually find me at the archery range practicing olympic recurve shooting, trying out a new recipe, relaxing with my dog Rocky, cycling our great canal paths, or just enjoying much needed unstructured, down-time.
+On weekends, I’m often at the archery range practicing olympic recurve archery, trying out a new recipe, relaxing with my dog Rocky, exploring new cycling paths, spending time with friends or family, or just enjoying much needed unstructured, down-time.